 For your plants

-Sprinkle unused or unused tea from the tea bag in your plant pots.
+Sprinkle unused tea from the tea bag in your plant pots.
 The nutrients from the tea will be released into the soil when you water them encouraging growth.

 Brewed tea is also great for cleaning your wooden furniture.
 Boil some water and add in a few tea bags and allow to cool.
 Once cooled dip a microfiber cloth into the tea, wring out an excess liquid and use it to clean your wooden furniture.
 The solution will lift of any stubborn sticky patches too.